About Kawaguchi Dam

-About Kawaguchi DamNaka river (main flow channel: 125km, contributory area 880sqr. meter), where the Kawaguchi Dam resides, is the second major river in Tokushima.
-Sakashu Power Plant (Ottachi Dam), Hinotani Power Plant (Nagayasuguchi Dam), and Kawaguchi Dam had been built, since the integrated river development has been implemented for flood control and water utilization.
-When Hinotani Power Plant hits the peak of power generation, the amount of water which is used for generating power, depending on how much power generated, fluctuates.
-Therefore, Kawaguchi Dam has been built as a regulating reservoir to alleviate the flow fluctuation at the lower reach.
-The effective capacity of the reservoir is 950,000 cubic meter and the water level gets adjusted in between EL93.50meter and 95.00meter.
+Kawaguchi Dam is located on the Naka River (primary flow channel: 125km, contributory area 880sq. kilometers), the second major river in Tokushima.
+Sakashu Power Plant (Ottachi Dam), Hinotani Power Plant (Nagayasuguchi Dam), and Kawaguchi Power Plant (Kawaguchi Dam) were built in conjunction with the integrated river development implemented for flood control and water utilization.
+When Hinotani Power Plant hits peak power generation, the volume of water used for generating power fluctuates depending on how much power is generated.
+Kawaguchi Dam was built as a regulating reservoir to alleviate the flow fluctuation at the lower reach.
+The effective capacity of the reservoir is 950,000 cubic meters and the water level is adjusted between EL93.50 meters and 95.00 meters.

-Mechanism of water-power generation
+Mechanism of Water-power Generation